skorfmann/detect-language/Readme.md

 #Detect Language
 This little library can be trained to detect different languages by dropping arbitary text files in the corresponding languages into the "lang" directory.

-The actual language detection is performed by the "babel" gem, which is based on the n-gram approach by Cavnar and Trenkle.
+The actual language detection is performed by the [babel](http://github.com/simplificator/babel) gem, which is based on the n-gram approach by Cavnar and Trenkle.

 ## Quickstart